stuartellis/multiform/docs/terraform-stacks-spec/0.4.0/README.md

 }
 ```

+- Use the *default_tags* option of the AWS provider to set tags for all resources.
 - A stack should not hard-code the IAM execution role that it uses with AWS.
-- Each stack should be deployable on any AWS cloud account that can provide the resources that the stack depends on.
+- Each stack should be deployable on any AWS cloud account that can provide the resources that the stack depends upon.
-- Each stack should publish an ARN for each key resource that it manages to Parameter Store, in the same account and region.
-- Use the *default_tags* option of the AWS provider to set tags for all resources.
-For example:

 ### Code Deployment